Gordale Scar

 [N.B.
 To get some idea of the scale, note the person in the middle distance at the foot of the cliff face on the right...]

-A great limestone gorge near Malham some 400 feet (150 m) deep, Gordale Scar is a spectacular feature of the Craven Fault and is believed by some geologists to be the remains of a huge underground cavern whose roof collapsed around the time of the last ice age.
-Gordale Beck cascades down the ravine in two separate waterfalls, the higher of which pours through a natural arch in the rock above the lower (double) waterfall.
-A short scramble takes visitors (at their own risk !) up the tufa* deposits at the lower (double) waterfall into the top section of the gorge, where a route leads out onto Malham Moor and on towards Malham Tarn.
+Whatever Gordale Scar's origins actually are, today Gordale Beck cascades down the ravine in three separate waterfalls, the higher of which pours through a natural arch in the rock above the lower (double) waterfalls.
+A short scramble takes visitors (at their own risk !) up the tufa* deposits at the lower (double) waterfalls into the top section of the gorge, where a route leads out in to the upper part of Gordale and on towards Malham Tarn.

 Malham (in the Yorkshire Dales) - Home Page